The look and feel of the Player is changing! Upcoming changes are identified in this article by providing screenshots labeled "Old UI" and "New UI".

 When you select to Edit a transcript in the transcript editor, you may notice a Word Confidence slider above the transcript text pane as shown in the below figure.
 The confidence slider appears for any transcript generated by the ASR automatic transcription service (unless the transcript has been previously edited, as described later on this page).

 What is a confidence score

-In machine-generated transcriptions, each word is given a "confidence score" based on how certain the machine program determines it was in selecting the correct word.
-Lower confidence often indicates speech that was garbled, difficult to understand, lower in volume, or other reason it may not have been interpreted properly by the automated program.
+In machine-generated transcriptions, each word is given a "confidence score" based on how certain the machine program determines it is in selecting the correct word.
+Lower confidence often indicates speech that was garbled, difficult to understand, lower in volume, or other reasons it may not have been interpreted properly by the automated program.
 The scores are presented as a percentage and as such range from 0 to 100.